Beresford Hope Cross

-The Beresford Hope Cross is a 9th-century Byzantine reliquary cross with cloisonné enameling.
+The Beresford Hope Cross is a 9th-century Byzantine reliquary cross with cloisonné enamel.
 It was intended to be worn as a pectoral crucifix, perhaps holding a fragment of the True Cross in the compartment inside.
 The cross is thought to have been made in southern Italy around the end of Byzantine iconoclasm, between 843 and the mid tenth century.
-It has been held by the Victoria and Albert Museum since 1886.
+It has been in the Victoria and Albert Museum in London since 1886.

 Description

 The cross is made from gold, enamel, and silver gilt, and measures approximately 8.7 × 5.8 × 1.8 cm.
-It has a hinge at the top and catch at the bottom of the cross, so it can be opened to permit a small object to be placed in the cavity within.
+It has a hinge at the top and catch at the bottom of the cross, so it can be opened to permit a small object to be placed in the cavity within, presumably a relic.